cboulanger/citext/README.md

 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain exparser
 ```
-The output will be provided in these different formats: plain text, xml and BibTex format and will be located in this folder :
+The output will be provided in these different formats: plain text, xml and BibTex format and will be located in this directory :
 ```
--extracted references in plain text format are available in this folder:
+-extracted references in plain text format are available in this directory:
 cd excite-docker/Data/3-refs

--extracted references in xml format are available in this folder:
+-extracted references in xml format are available in this directory:
 cd excite-docker/Data/3-refs_seg

--extracted references in BibTeX format are available in this folder:
+-extracted references in BibTeX format are available in this directory:
 cd excite-docker/Data/3-refs_bibtex
 ```
 **Step 4:** Calling EXMatcher, .